rfangjiayou/ag-ui-demo/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Code Formatting and Linting

+This project uses ESLint and Prettier for code formatting and linting.
+The following features are configured:

+### Automatic Formatting on Save

+- Code is automatically formatted when you save a file
+- ESLint errors are automatically fixed when possible

+### Available Scripts

+- `npm run lint` - Check for linting errors
+- `npm run lint:fix` - Fix linting errors automatically
+- `npm run format` - Format code with Prettier
+- `npm run fix` - Run both lint:fix and format

+### Pre-commit Hook

+- All staged files are automatically formatted and linted before commit using `lint-staged`

+### VS Code Configuration

+The project includes VS Code configuration files for optimal development experience:

+- Auto-formatting on save
+- Recommended extensions
+- Debug configurations
+- Task definitions

 ## Learn More

 To learn more about Next.js, take a look at the following resources: